MacKentoch/easyFormGenerator/README.md

 ####Inject easy form generator in your app

-Just inject `eda.easyformGen.dragdropway` in you application :
+Just inject `eda.easyformGen.dragdropway` in you application:

 ```javascript
 angular